krother/statistics/exercises/centrality_and_dispersion.rst

 Exercise 9: Summary
 --------------------

-Examine the student table further, plotting or calculating metrics from other columns.
-Write a tweet-length news headline summarizing your findings and post it in the course channel.
+Examine the student data further.
+Write a news headline summarizing your findings and post it in the course channel.

 --------------